Staying safe during Winter operations

 • Use the vehicle for support.

-• Do not grab objects, such as coffee mugs or water bottles when you are exiting; retrieve your items after you exit the vehicle.
+• Do not grab objects, such as coffee mugs or water bottles when you are exiting.
+Instead, retrieve your items after you exit the vehicle.

-• Try to keep your center of gravity over your supporting leg for better balance.
+• Try to keep your centre of gravity over your supporting leg for better balance.

 • Keep your hands out of your pockets.

-• Keep your safety vested buttoned up and avoid wearing loose clothing and long scarves.
+• Keep your safety vest buttoned up and avoid wearing loose clothing and long scarves.

 Apron Housekeeping

-During winter operations, follow the parking plan, including parking GSE equipment behind the lines and leaving dollies, baggage carts, belt loaders and GPUs near the head of the gate so that large equipment can clear deeper into the gates as they pass.
+During winter operations, follow the parking plan, including parking GSE equipment behind the lines and leaving dollies, baggage carts, belt loaders and GPUs near the head of the gate.
+These procedures ensure that large equipment can clear deeper into the gates.

 Winter driving on the airside

-Whether you’re driving airside or on your way to work, it’s important to drive slower during the winter.
-Here are some winter driving tips that will help keep you safe:
+Whether you are driving airside or on your way to work, it is important to drive slower during the winter and to take additional precautions to stay safe.

 • Avoid distractions.